RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### IPython console
 * Files are now run in an empty namespace.
 This avoids picking up variables defined in the console while running a file.
-The get the previous behavior you need to go to the menu `Run > Configuration per file` and activate the option called `Run in console’s namespace instead of an empty one`.
+To get the previous behavior you need to go to the menu `Run > Configuration per file` and activate the option called `Run in console’s namespace instead of an empty one`.